dilawar/hippo/docs/user_manual.md

     See the item just below on how to book a public talk.
 While booking, select the talk `CLASS` to `THESIS SEMINAR`.

-??? question "How do I book my presynposis seminar?"
+??? question "How do I book my presynopsis seminar?"

-    Normally you give your presynopsis seminar as normal AWS.
+    Normally you give your presynopsis seminar as AWS.
 While editing your AWS entry, select `IS PRESYNOPSIS SEMINAR` to `YES`.

     In case, you are giving your presynopsis as a 30 min talk before the AWS, it